Fantage: Overseas

 On December 14, 2009, it was reported on a Japanese online gaming news site, Game Watch, that Nexon was releasing Fantage in Japan in February 2010.
 The game was eventually released on February 10, 2010, as "Oshare Land Fantage" (おしゃらんどファンテージ), which was nicknamed "Fantage Japan" by players outside of Japan.
 As Nexon of Japan owned this version of the game, a Nexon Japan ID was required to create an account and to log in, and Nexon Points were used as another currency for the game.
 Some features from the game made for this version eventually were released internationally, such as two eye sets and some clothing items (though they were altered somewhat for unknown reasons).
 Notable features exclusive to this version of the game were Rare items being accessible from shops (they are normally available by gem combinations in the original game), the absence of a paid membership, and Magic Boxes, which contained special items.
 Oshare Land Fantage shut down on December 15, 2010.

 Nexon of Europe released a version of Fantage for European users in 2010, and similar to Oshare Land Fantage, the game required a Nexon Europe ID to create an account.
 The game shut down on July 20, 2011.
 Fantage has also been released onto France and Germany.

 Mobile development

-Since 2011, Fantage Inc. has created several mobile applications, such as Fantage IDfone, Fantage Bullseye, Fantage Fish Fish, and Starblaze.
+Since 2011, Fantage Inc. has created several mobile applications of web game features, such as Fantage IDfone, Fantage Bullseye, Fantage Fish Fish, LeShop - Fashion Designer, and Starblaze.
 Their apps were available on App Store and Google Play, with a few exceptions not being available on Google Play.
 In 2014, Fantage released an iPad app called Fantage Comet, which was similar to the original game, but took place on a different area.
 Like some of the other apps, Fantage Comet was compatible with the original game, where users were able to log in and buy exclusive items from the app that could also be used into the online game.
 In recent times, many of the apps received negative reception from players.
 The company's Google Play page was shut down upon announcement of the game's closure.